 This document below outlines the essential components of high-quality mentoring schemes and training programmes.
 These are likely to be of equal interest to those providing mentoring support and paediatricians seeking it.

 It is supported by our definitions document below.

 Access a mentor

-Below is a list of local, RCPCH-endorsed mentoring schemes which can provide mentors to local paediatricians.
-Schemes which have applied and meet the RCPCH standards are listed.
-If you are not able to access one of these local schemes, contact us and we can see if a RCPCH Mentoring Champion is running a scheme in your area.
+Below is a list of local mentoring schemes that can provide mentors to local paediatricians; these have applied and meet the RCPCH standards.
+If you are not able to access one of these, contact us and we can see if a RCPCH Mentoring Champion is running a scheme in your area.

-Existing scheme providers can also apply for our endorsement using the guidance documents in Related content.
-Endorsement is optional and applications are free of charge.
+Existing mentoring scheme providers can apply for RCPCH endorsement - it's optional and applications are free of charge.

 |Period of endorsement||Scheme title||Location||Paediatric access only?||Trainee or career grade access?||Type of scheme|

 |October 2018 - October 2021||Paediatric Mentoring Programme (Severn Postgraduate Medical Education||HEE Severn region||Yes||Trainee||Individual access, deanery (Paediatric Trainees: ST1 (Mentees) and ST4-8 (Mentors))|

 |April 2017 - April 2020||Northern Ireland Paediatric Peer Mentorship scheme||Northern Ireland||Yes||Trainee||Individual access, deanery linked (Paediatric Trainees: ST1 (Mentees) and ST4-8 (Mentors)) with training available in Trust and deanery|